-- 23. The policies of Nordiq Canada include requirements that certain complaints must be reported to government entities, local police services, and/or child protection agencies. - 24.
-The policies of Nordiq Canada include requirements that complaints must be received by an independent third party who has no conflict of interest or bias.
+- 17. The policies of Nordiq Canada and its Members include requirements that certain complaints must be reported to government entities, local police services, and/or child protection agencies when required by the circumstances. - 18.
+The policies of Nordiq Canada and its Members include requirements that complaints must be received by an independent third party who has no conflict of interest or bias. - 19.
+The policies of Nordiq Canada and its Members include direction on the referral of alleged breaches of the UCCMS by a UCCMS Participant to the Office of the Sport Integrity Commissioner (OSIC), also known as Abuse-Free Sport.